Code-Institute-Submissions/JoseMachado-CE-Fly-Watch_janResub/README.md

 #### Expectations

-The webstore will not have broken pages when displayed in differents devices such as tablets, iphones and laptops.
+The webstore will not have broken pages when displayed in different devices such as tablets, iphones and laptops.
 The webstore has to have its links working and that the links take the customer to the right and expected place.
 Webstore is in line with the customer's journey.
 The website has show the products prices and the prices updated when the customer change their order.